 Keep audits accurate and efficient

 By a long shot, the biggest advantage of digitizing your auditing processes is eliminating paper-based, manual systems for good.

 These traditional systems are slow, cumbersome, and rife with human error—not to mention that spreadsheet managed data poses security risks, too.
 Searching for data that is buried or lost in endless rows and columns can be both frustrating and time-consuming.

 Though often necessary, it makes reporting and moving inventory inefficient, making it difficult to incentivize departments to consistently stay up-to-date on these processes.

-An intelligent system harmonizes data from multiple sites and aggregates them into a single platform.
+An intelligent system harmonizes data from multiple sites and aggregates them into a single AI and machine learning platform.
 These super algorithms run through large datasets that traditionally take teams of people hours to sort through.
 And, what they ultimately return are comprehensive reports that compare harmonized data.
 It offers access to advanced search criteria at your disposal so that you can find exactly what you’re looking for with a few keystrokes.

 AI-proofing your information also means that you avoid the risk of unplanned downtime related to your obsolete inventory, making this a more efficient and reliable alternative to outdated methods.

 One of the biggest reasons why companies experience costly annual write-offs is because they don’t have a realistic look at where their money is flowing.
 This is yet another reason why gaining visibility into your obsolete inventory is critical.
 It gives you a holistic view of where your inventory moves and where it doesn’t so you can adjust and optimize where needed.

 These data sets return important information about purchasing processes, too.
 You’ll have information about: